robb-j/chowchow/README.md

   // -> Each is ran in the order modules are applied extendExpress(app: express.Application) {}

-  // Override point for extending the context
+  // Override point for extending the context, called for each request
-  // Its passed to current context and is expected to return its own modifications extendEndpointContext(ctx: BaseContext) {
+  // -> Its passed to current context and is expected to return its own modifications
+  // -> Forcing the return type means the module complies with whats expected of it extendEndpointContext(ctx: BaseContext): SampleContext {
-    return { your: 'ctx' }
+    return { yourExtra: 'things' }
   }
 }
 ```